Accommodations | Inclusion

 - adaptive equipment

-Adapted recreational sports (ARS) can accommodate numerous disabilities and situations.
+Adapted Recreational Sports (ARS) can accommodate numerous disabilities and situations.
 Whether it be replacing intramural soccer balls with brightly colored ones for patrons with limited vision or adjusting the speed of instruction in aerobics classes, all student or member needs can be accommodated.
 These services are offered to students and members at no extra cost.
-To arrange for services, please fill out the form under the documents on the upper right corner of this page and return it to the ARS office at B106 RPAC or via fax to 614-292-4105.
+To arrange for services, please fill out the form under the documents on the upper right corner of this page and return it to the Community Programs C149 or via fax to 614-292-0540.
 To ensure the requested accommodation, please notify the specific program/facility at least two weeks in advance.
-Direct accommodation questions to 614-292-7671.
+Direct accommodation questions to 614-688-3693.

 Set up a one-to-one consultation with the ARS coordinator or supervisor to find out about all of the recreational opportunities available to your individual needs (Rec Sports members only, which includes fee paying students).
-Contact the ARS office to learn more.
+Contact the Community Programs office to learn more.

-If you contact ARS and receive an inclusion specialist, below are the expectations: Inclusion specialists can:
+If you contact ARS and receive an inclusion specialist, below are the expectations.

 - meet you at your transportation drop-off and escort you into the building